shimapan-daisuki/tirith/README.md

     }

-unlike pools, exchanges have distinct apis so you can't add any in this file unless module for its api has been added to program
+unlike pools, exchanges have distinct apis so you can't add any other in this file unless module for its api has been added to program

 "update\_interval", "use", "display" and "simple\_info" usage same as in pools cfg

 aside from that only configurable things are:

   "estimate_mode" - which value will be used for estimating value in other currency, differs for exchanges

     Cryptsy: last

     BTC-E: average, last, low, high

     Bitstamp: average, last, low, high

+    Mt.Gox: average, last, low, high